amirongit/notecode/elasticsearchInAction.md

         - employs document length normalization to counter the bias towards longer documents
     - ...
 ### Routing Algorithm
-- determines exactly one primary shard for a document as its location (in the context of indices)<br/>
+- determines exactly one primary shard for a document as its location (in the context of indices)<br>
     `hash(document.id) % <number-of-primary-shards>`
 - changing number of shards would break this for existing documents, reindexing is done in this situation
 ### Scaling